spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/merchant-portal-marketplace-product-option-management-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that order item table has product option column settings and display correct data in the `http://mp.mysprykershop.com/sales-merchant-portal-gui/item-list`
+Make sure that the order item table has product option column settings and displays the correct data in the `http://mp.mysprykershop.com/sales-merchant-portal-gui/item-list`

 {% endinfo_block %}